andymeneely/project-timber-wolf/rules/RULES.md

 During this time, players are working collaboratively and simultaneously.
 (That is, they are *not* taking turns!)
 Players decide which action to take, and how to execute their sub-actions. *For example, a player may choose to take the PUNCH 👊🔊🔊➜ action, which has sub-actions of Subdue(👊), 2 Noises(🔊🔊), and Move(➜).*

 Players may execute their sub-actions in any order.
-Players may interleave their actions with the actions of other players.

 *For example, Kelly takes REVEAL🔍 and reveals a guard one space away from Tim.
 Tim, with this new information, then chooses to take PUNCH👊🔊🔊➜, and does a ➜ then a 👊 on the newly-discovered guard, then increases the 🔊 by 2.*

+Players may interleave their sub-actions with the sub-actions of other players.
+(Note: doing this effectively take teamwork and is the key to victory!)

+*For example, Jacob takes SNEAK🔍➜➜ and Derek takes PICK🔓.*

 The Noise(🔊) sub-action is **required**, but all other sub-actions are not required. *For example, you not need to unlock two locks to take Rake🔓🔓🔊➜, but it costs you a 🔊 regardless.*